dampee/ImageProcessor.Plugins.Pdf/README.md

-﻿# Pdf 2 Image for ImageProcessor
+﻿# Pdf fileformat for ImageProcessor

 This is a plugin for ImageProcessorThis project is a plugin for [ImageProcessor](http://imageprocessor.org/).

-It adds PDF as a supported file format.
+*It adds PDF as a supported file format*.
 This gives you the ability to preview the first page of a PDF file on your web page.

 ## GhostScript
-We use [GhostScript.Net](https://ghostscriptnet.codeplex.com/) wrapper for [GhostScript](https://ghostscript.com/).
+We use [GhostScript.Net](https://ghostscriptnet.codeplex.com/) as a wrapper for [GhostScript](https://ghostscript.com/).
 The good thing is, you don't need to install ghostscript on your machine.
 You can just copy (one or both) `gsdll32.dll` and `gsdll64.dll` in the /bin directory.
+**These files are not provided in this packages and must be added manually.**

 I read that Ghostscript does not handle requests from multiple processes.
 When running on a webserver, be sure to run the website in his own applicationpool.